krishaamer/green-filter-research/research/literature/fintech.md

 -   The key improvement of personalizing financial advice is understanding the user’s dynamic risk profile.

--   Capponi, Ólafsson, and Zariphopoulou (2019) argues “The client has a risk profile that varies with time and to which the robo-advisor’s investment performance criterion dynamically adapts”.
+-   Capponi, Ólafsson and Zariphopoulou (2019) argues “The client has a risk profile that varies with time and to which the robo-advisor’s investment performance criterion dynamically adapts”.

 -   The combination of consumption and investment is an access point to get the consumer thinking about investing.
 Even if the amount are small, they are a starting point for a thought process.